AU-BCE-EE/guidance-python-vs-code/README.md

 Now you should get PowerShell.

 # 11. Summary
 1. To work with Python in VS Code, always start by opening the project folder: Under the `File` menu, click `Open folder` or use the keyboard shortcut listed there.
+(Or, right-click in the folder in File Explorer, and select `Open in Viscual Studio Code`).
 2. To run the code in a Python script (in that project folder from step 1) in "script mode" you can either of these:
-    A. Open a terminal pane by selecting `New terminal` under the `Terminal` menu and type the normal script mode command `python script_name.py`
+    A. Open a terminal pane by selecting `New terminal` under the `Terminal` menu and type the normal script mode command `python script_name.py`,
-    B. Click the `Run` button
+    B. Click the `Run` button.
-3. Use the `Shift + Enter` shortcut to run individual lines or selected blocks of code from a script
+3. Use the `Shift + Enter` shortcut to run individual lines or selected blocks of code from a script.
-4. Python can always be run interactively in a terminal pane after opening it by running `python`, but the other two options usually make more sense except for quickly checking some throwaway code
+4. Python can always be run interactively in a terminal pane after opening it by running `python`, but the other two options usually make more sense except for quickly checking some throwaway code.
-5. In case of problems with VS Code buttons or shortcuts sending code or commands to the wrong (or just inappropriate) panes, close the offending panes and try again
+5. In case of problems with VS Code buttons or shortcuts sending code or commands to the wrong (or just inappropriate) panes, close ("trash"/"kill") the offending panes and try again.

 # Other resources
 * <https://realpython.com/interacting-with-python/>